New England Patriots Odds

 New England Patriots odds FAQs

 You must be 21 years of age or older to place a sports bet at Massachusetts sportsbooks, both in person and online.
+You must also be located within state lines when betting online.

 +1100.
 When the New England Patriots fell behind the Atlanta Falcons 28-3 with 8:41 left in the third quarter of Super Bowl 51, New England’s live moneyline odds were +1100 at Nevada’s William Hill sportsbooks.
 That’s an implied losing probability of 8.33%.